 • Surgical oncology

-- Principles of surgery III – wound assessment and management
+- Principles of surgery III – wound assessment & management

 • Patient assessment and stabilisation

 • Wound classification